ngowran/ngowran/README.md

 ## Niamh Gowran

-* Interested in python programming and web development.
+* Interested in python programming and full stack web development.

 * Currently studying computer science in DCU Ireland.

-* Looking to collaborate on beginner friendly python or web dev projects.
+* Looking to collaborate on python or web dev projects.

 #### How to reach me:
 Email - nsgowran@gmail.com